 When construction begins, the project is expected to impact numerous properties along E. NC 42.
 The expansion is planning to take large chunks of land from private property along the road, potentially forcing people to relocate.
 We urge those who will be negatively affected by the construction to contact the NC Eminent Domain Law Firm.

 - NC 42 Proposed Improvements from Eaast Salisbury Street to Dixie Drive

 - NCDOT To Hold Public Meeting for the Proposed Improments to NC 42

 - End Construction – 2023

 It is estimated that more than 40 parcels of property will be impacted by this project.
 Currently, the NCDOT has set aside $1,781,000 for right-of-way takings.
-If your property will be affected, contact one of our attorneys (three of whom previously worked on behalf of the NCDOT) for a free case evaluation.
+If your property will be affected, contact one of our attorneys (four of whom previously worked on behalf of the NCDOT) for a free case evaluation.